Sanding, Glueing and Shaping

 Tuning

 Many makers do not like the idea of lathing flutes.
 Personally, I use it for the simplicity of the Buzzard series, and for the complexity of shape and decoration for some of the Sacred Spirit series.
 However, lathing has to be done carefully... it's easy to overdo it and come out with something that, as Nigel says, "looks like a chair leg!".
-If I lathe, I can shape a flute in an hour or two, if I hand-shape it could take a week or two; my main criterion though is that the end product should be as good as it can possibly be.
+If I lathe, I can shape a flute in an hour or two as long as my coordination prblems are not playing up, if I hand-shape it could take a week or two; my main criterion though is that the end product should be as good as it can possibly be.